codekansas/gandlf/docs/tricks.md

   - Normalize the data to `[-1, 1]`
     - This data can then be approximated using the `tanh` function
+  - Use Batch Normalization (implemented in Keras as [BatchNormalization](https://keras.io/layers/normalization/#batchnormalization))

 ## Model